 Geneva will seem citified to people who vacation on woodland lakes.
 There's a good reason to go there, though: It's entertaining to gawk at extreme wealth, and there's no better place to do it than Lake Geneva.

 The rich built fabulous estates along the 20 miles of shoreline — French chateaus, Tudor lodges, turreted Queen Annes and one Buddhist temple, formerly the Ceylon pavilion at the 1893 World's Fair.

 Many are gone, but many remain, alongside newer homes that are bigger and more resplendent than the originals.

-In 2009, Lake Geneva was named one of the Dozen Distinctive Destinations by the National Trust for Historic Preservation, which cited its "historical spectrum of American residential architecture.''
+Lake Geneva was named a Distinctive Destinations by the National Trust for Historic Preservation, which cited its "historical spectrum of American residential architecture.''

 Today, the rich and poor alike have the right of way on a 2-foot strip around the lake, and they can ogle all they like.

 We walked the path one Memorial Day weekend, starting from Library Park in the town of Lake Geneva and heading counterclockwise, along the stretch that was first to be settled.